kirillzhosul/gofra/docs/tutorial/control-flow.md

 ## `for` Statement

-The `for` loop is under the hood is same/using `while` construction but adds syntactical sugar for auto-constraints and counters (iterator)
+The `for` loop is under the hood is same/using `while` construction but adds syntactical sugar for auto-constraints and counters (iterator, iterable)

 At entering the loop, iterator variable will be set to low threshold of range Range is exclusive (not inclusive)